-It should be recognised that additional detailed numerical flood modelling may be undertaken following the recent (2022) updates to the NPPG.
-The results are not yet available at the time of writing and are expected to be released later 2022/early 2023.
-Whilst it is recognised that the SFRA is a live document, users of this document should be aware that some of the content of this SFRA may be subject to change in the near future.
+It should be recognised that additional detailed numerical flood modelling has been undertaken as part of this SFRA to inform the maps included within the Appendices.
+The results are yet due to be approved by the Environment Agency.
+Whilst it is recognised that the SFRA is a live document, users of this document should therefore be aware that some of the content of this SFRA may be subject to change in the near future.